TomaszNowakDev/C_Programming_final_project/README.md

 directly back to the space at the other side of the snake.
 This brings them further away from the nal square.

-The application should be started from the command line by entering two arguments, the first is the number of snakes on the board, the second is the number of ladders that will be on the board.
+The application should be started from the command line with entering two arguments, the first is the number of snakes on the board, the second is the number of ladders that will be on the board.
 The number of snakes and ladders must be less than 1 and more than 5 each, whole numbers only, as in the picture below.

 ![](images/arguments.jpg)

 After starting the application, we get information whether the arguments have been correctly entered.

-A few basic specs of the game:
+### Game requirements:
 * Each square on the game board should be a user-defined structure which holds informa- tion about the current position on the game board.
 The program should check if it is the final square on the game board, or if it is the bottom of a ladder, or if it is the head